 - Get a Letter of Interest (LOI) from NSNP within the express entry system;

-- Apply within 30 calendar days on which the LOI was issued;
+- Apply within 30 calendar days of which the LOI was issued;

-- Meet the minimum work-experience experiment requirement for express entry stream;
+- Meet the minimum work-experience experiment requirement for the express entry stream;

 - Demonstrate sufficient funds to successfully establish themselves and accompanying family members and pay immigration costs and travel expenses;

 - Have legal status in the current country of residence;

 - Meet eligibility criteria in place at the time of LOI issuance;